 Please refer to the excel file for the template.
 The template used here is for a typical event like an office seminar where different expenses and incomes related to organizing such an event are captured.
-The expense and income have been shown in two different sections.
+The expense and income have been shown in two separate sections.

 About the Event Budget Template

-- Here we capture the overall expense and income made for organizing the event which here we have taken an example of a seminar.
-The seminar is organized for an office delegation where estimated attendance was planned to be 200 but we had around 150 attendants.
+- Here we capture the overall expense and income made for organizing the event, which here we have taken an example of a seminar.
+The seminar is organized for an office delegation where estimated attendance was planned to be 200, but we had around 150 attendants.

-- The expenses here are further divided into location, program, food and drinks, supplies and others.
+- The expenses here are further divided into location, program, food and drinks, supplies, and others.
 The balance amount here shows if money was spent extra than the set budget or we had some income after organizing the event.
 The graph was shown to give a pictorial view of the expenses and actual income with the estimated income.

 - These are generally tied up with third-party vendors who supply the goodies based on the headcount.
 These are considered more promotional items which the company uses to promote their name.
 Also, these act as a feel-good factor for the attendants of an event.

 - The last and final cost for organizing a seminar is the miscellaneous costs like petty expenses.
 Still, these should also be accounted for in the overall expense to get a final picture of the cost of organizing the event.